phoenixwizard/phoenixwizard.github.io/_pages/portfolio.md

 #### Head of Engineering, Consolidate Health
 (August 2023 - Present)

- - Helping patients get control of their health data
+ - Helping patients get control of their health data.
- - Build and manage 1 stop solution to view health records from multiple platforms
+ - Scoped & built the patient MVP app letting patients access their health records covering 6000+ healthcare—facilities in the USA.
+ - Helping doctors perform chart abstraction and surfacing the most relevant information using Gen AI and LLMs.
+ - Set up HIPAA-compliant cloud architecture on AWS and ensured the building of a system with the highest security standards, regularly audited by 3rd party vendors.
+ - Set up integrations with major EHRs and set product roadmap for provider application.

 ****